emer/axon/README.md

 The `axon.Network` `CycleImpl` method in [`axon/network.go`](axon/network.go) calls the following functions in order:

-* `GatherSpikes` on all `Neurons`s: integrates Raw and Syn conductances for each Prjn from spikes sent previously, into `GValues` organized by receiving neuron index, so they can then be integrated into the full somatic conductances in CycleNeuron.
+* `GatherSpikes` on all `Neurons`s: integrates Raw and Syn conductances for each Path from spikes sent previously, into `GValues` organized by receiving neuron index, so they can then be integrated into the full somatic conductances in CycleNeuron.

 * `GiFmSpikes` on all `Layer`s: computes inhibitory conductances based on total incoming FF and FB spikes into the layer, using the [FS-FFFB](fsfffb) summary functions.

 * `CycleNeuron` on all `Neuron`s: integrates the Ge and Gi conductances from above, updates all the other channel conductances as described in [chans](chans), and then computes `Inet` as the net current from all these conductances, which then drives updates to `Vm` and `VmDend`.
 If `Vm` exceeds threshold then `Spike` = 1.
 It also updates the neuron-level calcium variables that drive learning (`CaLrn`, `CaM`, `CaP`, `CaD` and `CaSpk` versions of these).

 * `SendSpike` on all `Neuron`s: for each neuron with `Spike` = 1, adds scaled synaptic weight value to `GBuf` ring buffer for efficiently delaying receipt of the spike per parametrized `Com.Delay` cycles.
-This is what the `PrjnGatherSpikes` then integrates.
+This is what the `PathGatherSpikes` then integrates.
 This is very expensive computationally because it goes through every synapse.

 * `CyclePost` on all `Layer`s: a hook for specialized algorithms.

-* `SynCaSend` and `SynCaRecv` on all `Prjn`s: update synapse-level calcium (Ca) for any neurons that spiked (on either the send or recv side).
+* `SynCaSend` and `SynCaRecv` on all `Path`s: update synapse-level calcium (Ca) for any neurons that spiked (on either the send or recv side).
 This is expensive computationally because it goes through synapses (but only for neurons that actually spiked).

 All of the relevant parameters and most of the equations are in the [`axon/act.go`](axon/act.go),  [`axon/inhib.go`](axon/inhib.go), and [`axon/learn.go`](axon/learn.go) which correspond to the `Act`, `Inhib` and `Learn` fields in the `Layer` struct.
 Default values of parameters are shown in comments below.

-### PrjnGatherSpikes: for each Prjn
+### PathGatherSpikes: for each Path

-`Prjn.GValues` integrates two synaptic conductance values `G` per receiving neuron index, using Ge time constants for excitatory synapses, and Gi for inhibitory.
-These values were sent before in `SendSpike` and stored in the `Prjn.GBuf` slice (see below).
+`Path.GValues` integrates two synaptic conductance values `G` per receiving neuron index, using Ge time constants for excitatory synapses, and Gi for inhibitory.
+These values were sent before in `SendSpike` and stored in the `Path.GBuf` slice (see below).
 In principle synaptic conductance is computed using a standard *alpha function* double-exponential with one time constant for the rise and another for the decay.
 In practice, the rise time is < 1 msec and thus it is simpler to just add the new raw and decay (decay tau = 5 msec):
 * `GRaw = GBuf` at the `Com.Delay` index (e.g., 2 msec)
 * `GSyn += GRaw - Act.Dt.GeDt * GSyn  // GeSynFmRaw or GiSynFmRaw`